 As you can see in the HQ Trivia example above, the Poster Frame is simple, but it clearly showcases the app’s strongest message—app users have the chance to win $50,000.
 It’s apparent they’ve identified this as a key-value proposition that drives installs, and their Poster Frame is optimized to capture installs whether or not the Video plays.

-Now that you’re equipped with our tips on creating the best app preview video and optimizing your App Preview Video, it’s time to put them to the test!
+Now that you’re equipped with our tips on how to create the best App Store Preview Video and optimize your App Preview Video, it’s time to put your knowledge to the test!

-The most important takeaway is that a good Video can help you convert users that otherwise would have dropped.
-In fact, based on tests we’ve run with global mobile publishers, we’ve found that you can boost CVR by up to 40% with a properly optimized Video.
+The most important takeaway is that a good App Store Preview Video can help you convert users that otherwise would have dropped.
+In fact, based on tests we’ve run with global mobile publishers, we’ve found that you can boost CVR by up to 40% with a properly optimized App Store Video.
 If you’re going to invest valuable time and resources into making one (or more), it’s crucial that it effectively captures quality installs and drives conversion.